-The numeracy component consists of 32 multiple choice items and four constructed response items that were designed to measure four major content domains: number, patterns and relations, shape and space, and statistics and probability (see Appendix 1 for the table of specifications for the FSA).
+The numeracy component consists of 32 multiple choice items and four constructed response items that were designed to measure four major content domains: number, patterns and relations, shape and space, and statistics and probability (see Appendix for the table of specifications for the FSA).
 Inferences and comparisons are typically made based on these four domains.
 In addition to examinees item-by-item test information from the 2000 assessment year, their individual and school-level information is statistically linked with the 1996 Statistics Canada census data so that contextual variables at both school and individual levels can be investigated.

-Moderator variables for the case study
+Moderator Variables for the Case Study

 Moderated DIF explores external explanations (rather than solely internal cognitive explanations) for the potential item or test bias.
-Because of the wide use of rural versus urban community and average family income as explanatory variables in the sociology of education literature, these variables are our moderator variables to introduce moderated DIF/DDF.
+Because of the wide use of rural vs. urban community and average family income as explanatory variables in the sociology of education literature, these variables are our moderator variables to introduce moderated DIF/DDF.

-Rural versus Urban contextual variable
+Rural versus urban contextual variable.
 The rural versus urban community is defined as the proportion of families who live in a rural location.
-The definition of rural is based on the Statistics Canada 1996 Census definition of rural as "sparsely populated lands lying outside urban areas" or in other words those areas with a population concentration of less than 1,000 and a population density of up to 400 per square kilometer (Statistics Canada, 2001a).
+The definition of rural is based on the Statistics Canada 1996 Census definition of rural as those areas with a population concentration of less than 1,000 and a population density of up to 400 per square kilometer (Statistics Canada,

+10 2001a).
 Moreover, "community" in this study is the school community, and therefore, those students who attend the same school are designated as living in the same community.
 To create rural versus urban contrast groups, those students who attended schools in which the school community was designated as having 0% of families living in a rural area, were assigned as "urban."
-In contrast, those students who attended schools in which the school community 50% or more of families living in a rural area were assigned as "rural."
-Because of these divisions, many cases were omitted from analyses because they were not clearly in an urban or rural community (see Figure 1).
+In contrast, those students who attended schools in which the school community was designated as having 50% or more of families living in a rural area were